 Related recent work: Nuclear RNR-α antagonizes cell proliferation by directly inhibiting ZRANB3 (2018 Nature Chemical Biology)

-Related recent perspective: The more the merrier: How homo-oligomerization alters the interactome and function of ribonucleotide reductase (2019 Current Opinion in Chemical Biology, In Press)
+Related recent perspective: The more the merrier: How homo-oligomerization alters the interactome and function of ribonucleotide reductase (2019 Current Opinion in Chemical Biology)